What Are The Two Primary Functions For Drawing

 Drawing has historically served as a crucial tool for documentation and record-keeping, particularly in fields like science, engineering, and exploration.
 Before the advent of photography, drawings were the primary means of capturing visual information accurately and reliably.
 Consider these applications:

 • Scientific Illustration: In fields like botany, zoology, and anatomy, detailed drawings were essential for documenting specimens and anatomical structures.
 These illustrations served as vital records for researchers and educators, allowing them to study and share their findings with others.
-The accuracy and precision of these drawings were paramount.
+The accuracy and precision of these drawings were key.

 Problem-Solving and Design